Most Famous Logos With a Deer

 Logo Finlandia

 For different types of Finlandia vodka, the logo on all labels is slightly different.
-Still, the official version contains a blue two-level inscription and an image of deer under the sun.
-In the emblem of 1998-2003. the animals ran to the left.
-They were completely white, only outlined in blue around the edge.
-This created a feeling of frosty freshness.
-The sun looked like a big deep red circle.
-The title used a bold sans-serif font with vertically elongated letters.
-Reindeer are particularly important in Finland: they are raised on farms there and harnessed to sleds.
+However, the official version contains blue two-tiered lettering and an image of a deer under the sun.
+In the 1998-2003 emblem, the animals ran to the left.
+They were completely white, only outlined with blue around the edge.
+This created a sense of frosty freshness.
+The sun looked like a large dark red circle.
+The name used a bold sans-serif font with vertically elongated letters.
+In Finland, reindeer have a special significance: they are bred on farms and harnessed to sleds.

 Milwaukee Bucks